on surfaces under a range of temperatures, relative humidity, and UV Index

 - DHS S&T has studied the stability of SARS-CoV-2 in simulated saliva, using droplets of varying size deposited on a non-porous surface under a range of temperature and RH conditions.

-- Viral survival on surfaces is driven by temperature, relative humidity (RH), and matrix (e.g., bodily fluids).
+- Viral survival on surfaces is driven by temperature, relative humidity (RH), sunlight (UV), and matrix (e.g., bodily fluids).

 - These data have been used to develop a predictive model to estimate virus decay under a limited range of environmental conditions.

-- Testing performed on non-porous surfaces, specifically stainless steel, ABS plastic, and nitrile rubber (coming soon).
+- Testing performed on non-porous surfaces, specifically stainless steel, ABS plastic, and nitrile rubber.

-- There was no significant difference found in the decay of the virus found between stainless steel and ABS plastic.
+- There was no significant difference found in the decay of the virus found between stainless steel ABS plastic, and nitrile rubber.

 - Infectious dose is unknown (how much makes a person sick)